net-pg/easy-cli/README.md

 Application will print message that contains process Id and name to look for when attaching debugger:
 `Attach debugger to process with Id 33976 (EasyCli).
 Press any key to continue...`

-To attach debugger using Visual Studio go to *Debug -> Attach to process..., look for EasyCli process in *Available processes* list, click *Attach* and *voilà*, you are debugging your application.
+To attach debugger using Visual Studio go to *Debug -> Attach to process...*, look for EasyCli process in *Available processes* list, click *Attach* and *voilà*, you are debugging your application.
 Now you can come back to your app, press any key to continue and debugger will pause execution on breakpoints!

 ### Remove debug flag in Release mode